Learn the Smith Morra Gambit

-I think the understanding of this gambit is best conveyed by this quote from Marc Esserman in his great book:
+I think the understanding of this gambit is best conveyed by this quote from Marc Esserman from his great book Mayham in the Morra:

 As I’d do with any serious opening, I will not stop the analysis in each critical variation until I have demonstrated that White is fighting for the advantage.
 Yes, that is not a misprint - that White is fighting for an advantage in the Morra Gambit.

 -Marc Esserman in his book Mayhem in the Morra!